ngandrass/truenas-spindown-timer/README.md

                  CAUTION: This inverts the -i option, which can then be used to manually supply drives or zfs pools to monitor.
 All other drives or zfs pools will be ignored.
+  -o           : One shot mode.
+If set, the script performs exactly one I/O poll
+                 interval, then immediately spins down drives that were idle for the last <POLL_TIME> seconds, and exits.
+This option ignores
+                 <TIMEOUT>.
+It can be useful, if you want to invoke to script
+                 via cron.
   -c           : Check mode.
 Outputs drive power state after each POLL_TIME
                  seconds.
   -q           : Quiet mode.
 Outputs are suppressed set.